 The core of her books has remained homecooking, though she branched out in the late 1900s to include the new foods becoming common in North America at the time (while still sticking to her principle that her recipes should only call for ingredients that people could easily get at their neighbourhood supermarkets.)
 At a public reading she once gave, someone in the audience complained that some of her recipes called for tins of mushroom soup (instead of calling for a proper sauce to be made.)
 Jean responded by starting to give directions on how to make a mushroom sauce from scratch.
 The audience member interrupted her and sputtered, “I’d never have time for that.”
 “Exactly,” Jean replied.

-Jean’s books provide the most realistic record of Canadian cooking in the 20th century, reaching from couscous and curry at the end of the century back to what farm women cooked at the start of it.
+Jean’s books provide a realistic record of Canadian cooking in the 20th century, reaching from couscous and curry at the end of the century back to what farm women cooked at the start of it.
 Her cooking knowledge comes from a time before refrigeration, when in making a pie, how long you planned to have it around the house determined whether you would make a top crust pie: double-crust pies were better keepers, and fruit pies beat cream pies hands down by staying good for up to four days on a shelf in the back porch.
 Some of her books have their foundations in the fancy occasions in small-town Canada, where desserts were oodles of squares, arrayed on three and four tray stands, to be served with coffee and tea in the good china cups, with everyone having donned both their Sunday clothes and manners.

 While other Canadian writers were teaching people about cooking in other lands, Jean re-taught new generations how to make molasses snaps, hermits, brown betty, strawberry jam and baking powder biscuits.
-She is the small-town, practical voice in the kitchen, unabashedly giving advice on how to “doctor up” tins of bought baked beans to make them your own.
+She was the small-town, practical voice in the kitchen, unabashedly giving advice on how to “doctor up” tins of bought baked beans to make them your own.

 - 1927 — Jean was born Jean Elford on 7 December 1927 in Irma, Alberta, a town of 250 people.
 She had a sister, Evelyn, and two brothers, Harvie and Ted.
 Her parents were Ed and Ruby Elford.
 Ruby’s family were from Prince Edward Island, at the other side of Canada.
 Ed and Ruby owned the Irma Trading Company (a general store) in Irma, Alberta.
 He did his own butchering for the store.